webperf/WAPA/README.md

 3. Download the 11 related modules:  cssom, esprima, htmlparser, jessie, msexcel-builder, readdirp, underscore, express, temporary, unzip, wrench.
 Using command "npm install module name" to implement this task.

     For Example:

-            npm install express.   //this command install the express module
+            npm install express  //this command install the express module

-Command "npm root" can show the installation path where these downloaded modules are stored.

 4. Create a folder "node_modules" under WAPA-master folder, and copy the first seven modules (cssom£¬esprima, htmlparser£¬jessie£¬msexcel-builder£¬readdirp and underscore) that downloaded at step 3 into this new folder.
+Command "npm root" can show the path where these downloaded modules are stored.

 5. Create a folder "node_modules" under WAPA-master\server folder, and copy the remaining four modules (express, temporary, unzip and wrench) that downloaded at step 3 into this new folder.